-In Part II, we ask, when is an investment beneficial?
+In Part I of this article, we ask, when is an investment beneficial?
 A utility's investment in seemingly "excess" capacity immediately provides an option to consumers, an option that has substantial economic value.
 In that sense, excess capacity is a capital investment that not only is currently used by the utility, but also is currently useful to consumers.
 Excess capacity is a form of insurance that protects consumers when demand unexpectedly surges, supply unexpectedly collapses, or both occur simultaneously.
 In addition, where construction entails substantial economies of scale and demand can be expected to grow, excess capacity during the period following construction can constitute another substantial benefit to consumers in the form of long-run cost savings.

 In Part III, we examine the used-and-useful test from an economic perspective.
 An understanding of the option value of excess capacity helps to explain the difference between foresight and hindsight standards for the bearing of market risk in the regulated network industries.
 Such an understanding, moreover, suggests that regulators may well err on the side of declaring that an asset is not used and useful when it actually is.
-It is possible that greater appreciation by regulators and courts of the option value of seemingly "excess" capacity can lead cases in this area of law to be differently decided.4
+It is possible that greater appreciation by regulators and courts of the option value of seemingly "excess" capacity can lead cases in this area of law to be differently decided.
+The leading Supreme Court case in this area is Duquesne, from which